tardis-sn/tardis-sn.github.io/content/gsoc/ideas.md

 **Mentors:** Jack O'Brien\
 **Programming skills required:** Git, Python, NumPy, Pandas\
 **Description:** TARDIS operates on a "photospheric" inner boundary approximation.
 A hard inner boundary in velocity is set from which radiative packets are emitted through the ejecta according to a black-body distribution at a given temperature.
 Currently, TARDIS can solve for the radiative and inner boundary temperatures as well as dilution factors given a static inner velocity boundary.
 The precise location of where this inner boundary velocity should be placed is not always obvious and there are a few methods by which one can intelligently select a location based on the properties of the plasma (which are constantly updating over each iteration).
 We would like to be able to update the location of the inner boundary velocity at each iteration based on a set of options for desired properties of the plasma at each iteration so that the inner boundary velocity does not have to be set by hand.
 The options include setting the inner boundary velocity according to a given optical depth over all frequencies (either Planck or Rossland mean opacities) or setting the inner boundary according to a desired value for the dilution factors.
 Some work must be done to handle these updates mid iteration as the updated velocity boundary may, for example, move outside the bounds of the simulation or may move between simulation shells.
 **First objective:** In a jupyter notebook, run a TARDIS simulation then use the electron densities and Sobolev optical depths (tau_sobolevs) to compute the Planck mean opacity for the simulation as a function of velocity.
-Post this notebook with the plot in a pull request on github.
+Post this notebook with the plot in a pull request on GitHub.

 #### Develop an interactive abundance visualisation tool